 His coldness about killing and the fact he never stays the same person for long made it very hard for me to care about him.
 The fact his attempt to reconnect with his lost love is doomed for obvious reasons doesn’t help matters either.
 What if a total stranger came up to you and claimed to be your ex in a different body?
 There’s an epilogue after this that provides some nice effects and some attempts at being profound.
 I’ll leave it to you to determine how deep you find those parting thoughts.

 LIFECHANGER isn’t an entirely bad film.
 Several of the attacks are well done and there’s some good interaction at points between Drew and his potential victims.
-But as whole the film never really gelled for me and its outcome seemed a foregone conclusion.
+But as a whole, the film never really gelled for me and its outcome seemed a foregone conclusion.

 Obviously, others disagree with me as it was chosen to premiere at this year’s Fantasia Film Festival and has already been picked up by Uncork’d Entertainment and Raven Banner Entertainment for release in the US and Canada respectively.
 And you could do a lot worse than check LIFECHANGER out when they do, but you could also do better.